thedaviddias/bfdes.in/posts/create-a-class.md

 Note that this optimizer accepts _any_ underlying weapon optimizer conforming to the `Optimizer<Weapon, Loadout>` interface.
 Stub implementations can be readily inserted to run tests that only check the behaviour of code in `LoadoutOptimizer`.

 The algorithm is efficient only because there are a limited number of weapons in-game (about 30).
-As a result, it could run in request threads of a web service designed to respond to queries for the best loadout.
+As a result, it could run directly in the request threads of a web service designed to respond to queries for the best loadout.
+It is not limited to running as part of a CLI program or asynchronous batch job.

 A **class** is typically comprised of:

 - A long gun
 - A sidearm
 - Two pieces of explosive or tactical equipment
-- Three Perks
+- Three "Perks" (special abilities)

 Optimising for the best class is more of an art than a science.
 For this reason, it is not worth attempting.

 ## Model correctness

 It is difficult to verify the usefulness of applying utility-theory in this context mainly because of the lack of in-game weapon data.
-At the time of writing this article, most weapon data [reported online](https://www.reddit.com/r/modernwarfare/comments/dslu8z/modern_warfare_2019_weapon_damage_guide_excel) has been obtained experimentally and is far from being exhaustive.
+At the time of writing this article, most weapon data [reported online](https://www.reddit.com/r/modernwarfare/comments/dslu8z/modern_warfare_2019_weapon_damage_guide_excel) for Modern Warfare has been obtained experimentally and is far from being exhaustive.

 Additionally, recall that modifications do not have independent effects; this makes it harder to determine raw weapon data from experiments.